Private hire driver licence conditions

 (a) offer that vehicle for immediate hire while the driver or that vehicle is on a road or other place to which the public have access, or

-The licensed driver must ensure that the vehicle he drives when in use or available for hire is in a working, efficient, safe, tidy and clean condition and all relevant statutory requirements are fully complied with before the driver uses the vehicle for hire.
+The licensed driver must ensure that the vehicle he drives when in use or available for hire is in a road worthy, efficient, safe, tidy and clean condition and all relevant statutory requirements are fully complied with before the driver uses the vehicle for hire.

 If an Applicant is aggrieved by the conditions attached to a licence an appeal may be made to a Magistrates Court within 21 days of the issue of a licence.
 (See section 52 and 77 of the Local Government (Miscellaneous Provisions) Act 1976 and section 300 of the Public Health Act 1936.)